Morgans Hotel board gains upper hand ahead of proxy vote

-(Reuters) - A proxy battle for control of Morgans Hotel Group Co’s MHGC.O board will be decided on Friday but the momentum seems to have swung in favor of the incumbent board after it said it would explore a sale of the company if re-elected.
+June 13 (Reuters) - A proxy battle for control of Morgans Hotel Group Co’s board will be decided on Friday but the momentum seems to have swung in favor of the incumbent board after it said it would explore a sale of the company if re-elected.

 OTK Associates, the hotel operator’s largest shareholder with a 13.9 percent stake, has put up a seven-member director slate that it said would seek to return Morgans to profitability.